meghana-ps/Industrial_data_pipeline-/Industrial_data_pipeline--main/scr/README.md

 # Data_Pipeline
-This repo demonstartes my apporach **reproducible, scalable, and production-oriented data pipelines**.
+This repo demonstartes my apporach for **reproducible, scalable, and production-oriented data pipelines**.
 This project mainly focuses on transforming raw, noisy data into analytical ready output.

 # Key objectives
 - To build a modular and maintainable data pipeline
 - To handel real- world imperfections
 - To ensure reproducibility and transparency
 - To reliable analytics and decision support

 # Taks
 - Perform pre-processing and normalization steps